asen16/high-schools-analysis/README.md

 ## Contact Us

-If you're interested in extending this work, having an idea or having any questions:
+If you're interested in extending this work, have an idea or any questions:
 - email us @ barslan16@ku.edu.tr or asen16@ku.edu.tr

 or submit an issue.